“Sign in with Apple” is a great new privacy feature—and a weapon

 At WWDC, Apple also announced new cross-platform tools that prevent apps from tracking the user’s location.
 It added the ability to give an app permission to use a location just once, requiring to get permission on each subsequent use.

 Tools that stifle tracking and data collection aren’t totally new for Apple.
 For example, at last year’s WWDC it announced new protections in the Safari browser against a form of web tracking called browser fingerprinting.
-But the Sign in with Apple button is a fully-formed service, not just an add-on to an existing app or bit of operating-system functionality.
+But the Sign in with Apple button is a fully formed service, not just an add-on to an existing app or bit of operating-system functionality.

 Social buttons are just one of many ways consumers can lose control of their personal data.
-Now that Apple has built Sign in with Apple, let’s hope the company releases more tools to help disrupt the devil’s bargain presented us by companies like Facebook and Google.
+Now that Apple has built Sign in with Apple, let’s hope the company releases more tools to help disrupt the devil’s bargain presented to us by companies like Facebook and Google.